halim880/Laravel-TMDB-movies/README.md

 ## Movie-app-API
-Movie app api is an web app. it shows lists of popular movies, actors, TV Shows etc.
+Movie app api is an web app. it shows lists of popular movies, actors and TV Shows etc.